Connecting

 Login Node #

-The Orca login node is the where the users interface with the file system, scheduler, and other tools.
+The Orca login node is where users interface with the file system, scheduler, and other tools.
 The Orca login node can be accessed at login.orca.pdx.edu.
 The login node does not have a high-performance CPU or any GPUs.
 For compute-intensive work, a job should be run on one or more of the compute nodes (see the pages on Submitting Jobs).

 Warning